Home > Events > Football > UEFA European Championship > Trivia

 - The Euro 2020 tournament was postponed until 2021 due to the corona virus pandemic.

-- Euro 2021 will be held in twelve cities in twelve different European countries.
+- Euro 2021 was held in eleven cities in eleven different European countries.

-- In 2021 the video assistant referee (VAR) system will be used at the UEFA European Championship for the first time.
+- In 2021 the video assistant referee (VAR) system was used for the first time.

 Related Pages